camunda/camunda-docs-manual/content/update/patch-level.md

       <td>engine_7.10_patch_7.10.6_to_7.10.7.sql</td>
       <td>Add index to improve history cleanup performance.
       <br>
       <strong>This patch script is introduced in 7.10.9</strong>.
-If you current patch is 7.10.6, 7.10.7 or 7.10.8, please execute the script to upgrade to 7.10.9+.
+If your current patch is 7.10.6, 7.10.7 or 7.10.8, please execute the script to upgrade to 7.10.9+.
       </td>
       <td>All databases</td>
       <td>